zzxwill/odps/intl.en-US/User Guide/Common commands/Instance.md

 Query select * from mj_test;
 ```

-Query all the job information related to the instance which ID is 20150715xxxxxxxxxxxxxxx.
+Query all the job information related to the instance whose ID is 20150715xxxxxxxxxxxxxxx.

 **Note:** The commands from the preceding example run in MaxCompute client.